 How to prepare for common emergencies: Basic things everyone should do

 How much prepping you want to do for potential emergencies is up to you, but everyone should do at least SOME.
 Remember too that some of the emergency preparation you can do is absolutely free.
 It just takes some time and thought.

 Hope for the best and prepare for the worst is very good advice.
 It doesn’t hurt at all to make some simple preparations.
 You’ll be very glad you did if you ever experience one.

 At a bare minimum, it’s a good idea to have the following in your emergency kit:

 - A two week supply of water (one gallon per person per day, plus extra for pets)

 - A two week supply of non-perishable food (for both humans and pets)

-- At least a week’s supply of any prescription medicine (a bigger stockpile is better if doing without would mean you might die)
+- At least a week’s supply of any prescription medicine (for both humans and pets; a bigger stockpile is better if doing without would mean you might die)